 Let us follow our previous example of a website selling mobile phones to further elaborate on the term.
-Suppose you want to indicate Google that “smartphone.com/apple” is your main page which you want to rank for.
+Suppose you want to indicate to Google that “smartphone.com/apple” is your main page that you want to rank for.
 You will simply put a canonical tag on all the other duplicate pages.

 Why are canonical tags important in SEO optimization?

 Whether you are an SEO agency or an SEO professional, canonicalization should be on your list of activities within On-Page SEO optimization.
 Now, let us find out what makes canonical tags so important in SEO?